AcceDe-Web/tablist/README.md

 An `aria-disabled` attribute set to `true` on a `tab` will disable the `tab` and the associated `tabpanel` making them unfocusable and unselectable.

-If you wish to open one specific tab when the script starts, just add the `data-open` attribute with the value of `true` on the desired `tab`:
+If you wish to open one specific tab when the script starts, just add the `data-open` attribute on the desired `tab` (without any value or with every other value than `"false"`, it will be considered as `true`):

 ```html
 <ul role="tablist">